Aristoddle/ZorkAPI/README.md

+Check out the [GitHub Site](https://aristoddle.github.io/ZorkAPI/) for this project.
+The colors are bad but it's much more readable.
 # ZorkAPI
 This is the codebase for the flask-based server that serves ZorkBot, a Bot built on the Microsoft Bot Framework to modernize and make accessable Interactive Fiction games from the DOS era.

 This page also works as a general API definition for the system that it powers.
-Read below and [CHECK OUT THE GITHUB-GENERATED WEBSITE] to read more about the system's functionality
+Read below and [CHECK OUT THE GITHUB-GENERATED WEBSITE](https://aristoddle.github.io/ZorkAPI/) to read more about the system's functionality

 ## Running/Testing the Code
 * [Python3.6+](https://www.python.org/downloads/) (unique string modificaiton is done that was intruduced in Python 6)